harryeslick/py_template/README.md

 ## Mkdocs

-To enable automatic deployment of documentation using [MkDocs](https://www.mkdocs.org), edit the GitHub settings > actions > Workflow permissions > allow `Read and write permissions`
+To enable automatic deployment of documentation using [MkDocs](https://www.mkdocs.org):
-This is required to allow github actions to create a new branch to deploy the docs
+- edit the GitHub settings > actions > Workflow permissions > allow `Read and write permissions` This is required to allow github actions to create a new branch to deploy the docs
+- got to setting > pages > set the pages branch to use the automatically generated `gh-pages` branch.

 ## Installation